KLIF (AM): First news/talk era

 During the 1995 O.J.
-Simpson trials, KLIF simulcasted the audio of KDFI's trial wrap ups.
+Simpson trials, KLIF simulcast the audio of KDFI's trial wrap ups.
 Competition in the form of all-sports radio began to hurt KLIF's ratings.
 Other stations offered more opinionated talk show hosts.
 As a result, the station's ratings plummeted, barely garnering a 1.0 share.

 Despite different owners, KLIF and KDFW maintain a partnership.
 KLIF is affiliated with Fox News Radio, while KDFW is the local Fox O&O (owned and operated) station.
 In January 2015, KLIF began carrying Westwood One News from its parent company's news operation.
 On August 30, 2020, KLIF once again became an affiliate of Fox News Radio after Westwood One News ended operations.
 KDFW-TV provides some local news and weather coverage.

 KLIF is licensed to transmit a digital signal using iBiquity's "HD Radio" system but stopped in 2009.
 Because the license to broadcast digital "HD Radio" is perpetual, the station could resume digital broadcasts at any time.
-Meanwhile, this station's signal had been retransmitted on sister station KLIF-FM-HD2.
-KLIF-FM temporarily stopped its digital (HD Radio) simulcast in late November 2011 and resumed in early January 2012.
+Meanwhile, KLIF's programming was retransmitted on sister station KLIF-FM-HD2.
+KLIF-FM temporarily stopped its HD Radio simulcast in late November 2011 and resumed in early January 2012.
 As of February 2013, the simulcast has been moved to KSCS-HD2.

 For many years, KLIF ran 5,000 watts of power around the clock from a transmitter site in Coppell near North Lake.
 In July 2016, KLIF filed an application for a construction permit to diplex from the KTCK transmitter site, on Ledbetter Road in Irving, and decrease night power to 2,400 watts.
 The switch to the Irving site was made several years later.
-While Cumulus has profited from sales of other transmitter sites such as WMAL (AM) and KABC (AM), the North Lake land is owned by an electric utility and was rented by 570.
+While Cumulus has profited from sales of other transmitter sites such as WMAL in Washington and KABC in Los Angeles, the North Lake land is owned by an electric utility and was rented by 570.

 Flip to all-news blocks, return to mostly talk

-Cumulus Media acquired Citadel Broadcasting in late 2011, bringing KLIF and its larger rival WBAP-AM-FM under common ownership.
-To reflect the common ownership between the two stations, KLIF began swapping programming with WBAP and retooled its AM/PM drive to an all-news radio format, designed to compete against CBS Radio-owned KRLD.
+Cumulus Media acquired Citadel Broadcasting in late 2011, bringing KLIF and its larger rival WBAP and WBAP-FM 96.7 under common ownership.
+To reflect the common ownership between the two stations, KLIF began swapping programming with WBAP and retooled its drive times to an all-news radio format, designed to compete against CBS Radio-owned KRLD.

 Afternoon host Chris Krok was transferred to WBAP for a local talk show in the evening hours, while morning host Jeff Bolton was dismissed.
 The weekday lineup for KLIF included the local 'DFW Morning News with Dave Williams', Glenn Beck, Sean Hannity, and Coast to Coast AM.
 KLIF switched "The Dana Show" to weekends, putting "Markley, Van Camp and Robbins" in her weekday slot in early 2022.
-KLIF also serves as an overflow for NFL on Westwood One Sports in case sister sports station KTCK-AM-FM are carrying local sporting events (e.g. Dallas Stars NHL games) on the same evening.
+KLIF also serves as an overflow for NFL on Westwood One Sports in case sister sports station KTCK and KTCK-FM are carrying local sporting events (e.g. Dallas Stars NHL games) on the same evening.
 KLIF runs Fox News Radio's top-of-the-hour newscasts.